pingcap/ossinsight/docs/database/01-deep-insight-about-oss-database-2021.md

 +----------------+-------------+
 ```

-## Top countries or regions contributing to OSS databases
+## Top 10 countries/regions contributing the most to OSDB repos in 2021

 <details>
  <summary>Click here to expand SQL</summary>